Germanic toponymy

 Germanic toponyms are the names given to places by Germanic peoples and tribes.
-Besides areas with current speakers of Germanic languages, many regions with previous Germanic speakers or Germanic influence had or still have Germanic toponymic elements, such as places in Northern France, Wallonia, Poland and Northern Italy.
+Besides areas with current speakers of Germanic languages, many regions with previous Germanic speakers or Germanic influence had or still have Germanic toponymic elements, such as places in France, Wallonia, Poland, Northern Portugal, Spain and Northern Italy.

 Comparative table

 In round brackets, the contemporary cognate for the toponym in the respective language is given.
 In the square brackets, the most frequently used name in English is given.

+East Germanic

+Southern France

+The Goths left toponymic traces in France, particularly in the south, however towards Savoy and further north of the Alps it was the Burgundians who also spoke an East Germanic language.